Recruitment and Selection Policy Statement

 - The country where the offence/caution occurred.

 - Whether the individual shows or has shown genuine remorse.

-- If the offences were self-disclosed on the SD2 form or not (non-disclosure could, in itself, result in non-confirmation of employment on the grounds of trust, honesty and openness).
+- If the offences were self-disclosed or not (non-disclosure could, in itself, result in non-confirmation of employment on the grounds of trust, honesty and openness).

-The Disclosure and Barring Service has published a Code of Practice and accompanying explanatory guide.
-This Governing Body is committed to ensuring that it meets the requirements of the Disclosure and Barring Service in relation to the processing, handling and security of Disclosure information.
+This Governing Board operates in accordance with The Disclosure and Barring Service Code of Practice in relation to the processing, handling and security of Disclosure information.

 8. The school processes personal data collected during the recruitment process in accordance with its data protection policy.
 Data is held securely and accessed by, and disclosed to, individuals only for the purposes of completing the recruitment process.
 On the conclusion of the process, data collected will be held in accordance with the school’s retention schedule.